kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 - Soon we notice that the catalogue part of the application gets way more traffic than the orders part.
 So we would like to scale only the part that handles the book catalogue.
 Otherwise we would waste server resources.

-- When applying updates we would like to update each part (functionality) separately.
+- When applying updates, we would like to update each part (functionality) separately.
 This way, we can incrementally introduce changes and avoid potential disastrous bugs.
 With the monolithic architecture each change requires a full build and redeployment of the whole application.

 - We would like to separate the front-end, because requests for purely static files are needlessly using or back-end resources.